Pranjal31/NoMatterBot/BOT.md

 + Use case - Assignee Recommendation:

-The test suite consists of three tests.
+The test suite consists of three sub-tests.
-1. First test starts by mocking the new issue created event and launching Mattermost to post the corresponding assignee recommendations to the creator.
+1. First test starts by mocking the new issue created event.
+Bot then posts the corresponding assignee recommendations to the creator on Mattermost.
 If the posted message is the same as expected, the test passes.
-2. Second test starts by mocking the "assign button clicked" event.
+2. Second test starts by invoking "assign" button-click event (Happy Path) via Puppeteer and mocking the response from Mattermost.
+If Bot's reply to this Mattermost's message is same as defined in test-case, it passes.
+3. Third test starts by invoking "Ignore" button-click event (Alternative Path) via Puppeteer and mocking the response from Mattermost.
+If Bot's reply to this Mattermost's message is same as defined in test-case, it passes.

++ Use case - Stale Issues:

+The test suite consists of three sub-tests.
+1. First test starts by mocking system timer expiry event (24 hours).
+This triggers the Bot to post the list of Stale Issues on Mattermost.
 If the posted message is the same as expected, the test passes.
+2. Second test starts by invoking "Close All Issues" button-click event (Happy-path) via Puppeteer and mocking the response from Mattermost.
+If Bot's reply to this message from Mattermost is same as defined in test-case, it passes.
-3. Third test starts by mocking the "ignore button clicked" event.
-If the posted message is the same as expected, the test passes.
+3. Third test starts by invoking "Ignore" button-click event (Alternative Path) via Puppeteer and mocking the response from Mattermost.
+If Bot's reply to this message from Mattermost is same as defined in test-case, it passes.

-+ Use case - Stale Issues:

-The test starts by mocking the timer expiry event (24 hours) and launching Mattermost to post the a message to assignee with list of stale issues.
-The test passes if the expected message has been posted on assignee's mattermost channel.

 ## Screencast

-The screencast demonstrating the bot performing three primary use cases and running puppeteer tests is [here](https://drive.google.com/file/d/15n_SM9txz6F33M2rl9Ue6fcT-8oWFE3h/view)
+The screencast demonstrating the bot performing three primary use cases and running puppeteer tests is [here](https://drive.google.com/file/d/1rlnHlQjEJcwtMzbhI4GdxJVdjkAdx5d3/view?usp=sharing)